Xilinx/Vitis_Libraries/docs/guide_L1/internals/hmac.rst

 .. toctree::
    :maxdepth: 1

 HMAC is a message authentication code (MAC) using a hash function.
-It combines with any cryptographic hash function,for example,md5,sha1,sha256.
+It combines with any cryptographic hash function, for example, md5, sha1, sha256.
-Hash function is wrapped to a class as one template parameter in hmac and the wrapper class only has a static function(named hash) involving the hash function.
+Hash function is wrapped to a class as one template parameter in HMAC and the wrapper class only has a static function involving the hash function.
 HMAC uses the wrapper's hash function directly inside.
 The design makes combination HMAC algorithm with hash function more flexible.
-In xf_security lib, the key width(keyW), message width(msgW), key and message length width(lenW), hash value width(hshW) and block size of each hash function are list as below.
+In xf_security lib, the key width (keyW), message width (msgW), key and message length width (lenW), hash value width (hshW) and block size of each hash function are list as below.

 Configuration
 =================================